 All public transport fares in Melbourne use the Myki ticketing system, which similar to London's Oyster card.

-A blank Myki card costs $6, which can be used to buy travel at a cheaper rate than a regular Metcard.
+A blank Myki card costs $6, which is topped up with extra credit to cover your travel costs.
 Fares are capped to a daily maximum of $8.20 ($6 on weekends and public holidays).

 The Myki card can be used for travel on buses, trams and Metro trains and it also works on local bus transport services in regional Victorian cities including Ballarat, Bendigo, Geelong and the Latrobe Valley as well as on some regional V/line train services (primarily V/line trains to Ballarat, Bendigo, Geelong and the Latrobe Valley).